Australian rules football in Queensland: Between the Wars: The Game Expands

 In August 1927 at a meeting of the Australian National Football Council it was decided that each of the state leagues were to include the words 'Australian National' in their names.
 Accordingly, the QFL was renamed the Queensland Australian National Football League (QANFL) and football continued a steady growth in Brisbane.

 The first matches in Mount Isa were played in 1932.
+The city had 3 clubs by 1933.
+An association was also formed around Cairns in 1932.
+In its first match combined Cairns-Gordonvale team defeated a team from Tully 9 goals 9 to 5 goals 10.
+However these competitions were short-lived as promotional assistance from the ANFC was not forthcoming.

 A VFL exhibition match was played between powerhouse clubs Carlton FC and Richmond FC at the Exhibition Ground in 1930 drew 12,000 and raised £622 for the clubs.

 In 1944, a league of servicemen was formed around the Atherton Tableland.
 Teams represented included Wongabel, Wondelca, Kairi, Mareeba and Ravenshoe.